-Hi, I’m Trent Polack (@mittense on twitter).
-I make video games as a Creative Director at Team Chaos, where we most recently released Loot Raiders, SPACE COLORS, Dragon Raiders, Cat vs. Aliens, Dragon Academy, and Elements: Broken Lands.
+And even before that, I was Creative Director and Executive Producer at Team Chaos, working on games like SUPERCHROMA, Rooster Teeth vs. Zombiens, Loot Raiders, SPACE COLORS, Dragon Raiders, Cat vs. Aliens, Dragon Academy, and Elements: Broken Lands.

-Before that, I worked as a Senior Designer on various projects at LightBox Interactive as well as spending years on Starhawk and the initial design/development of Plundernauts.
+And even before that, I worked as a Senior Designer on various projects at LightBox Interactive as well as spending years on Starhawk and the initial design/development of Plundernauts.

 I have a degree in English (with a focus on Creative Writing, Computer Science, and Secondary Education) from the University of Michigan.

 I write a whole bunch about bunches of things.
 In the past, I have been known to write entire books such as Focus on 3D Terrain Programming.
 I also coauthored Graphics Programming Methods and Game Programming: Tricks of the Trade.